The Tussauds Group: The 2000s

 In November 2005, the company bought British Airways’ stake in the London Eye for £95 million.
 The other shareholder, Marks Barfield, also offered to buy British Airways' stake but the latter chose the Tussauds group as they felt that their offer was more beneficial for the company's shareholders.
 In February 2006, the group began negotiations to buy the final 33% of the attraction from Marks Barfield for up to £80 million.

 In 2005, the Tussauds group was sold to Dubai International Capital, a branch of the government that deals with investment, for £800 million ($1.5 billion).

-In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it into Merlin Entertainments with management by Merlin.
+In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it with Merlin Entertainments.
 Dubai International Capital then held 20% of Merlin Entertainment.
 The Tussauds Group as a separate entity ceased to exist.
 About the merger, the chief executive of Merlin Entertainment, Nick Varney, said that the combination of the two groups, as well as their audiences, would place the new company in the global market.
 He also believed that both groups expertise in the management business would benefit the company too.
 Peter Phillipson, the chief executive of the Tussauds group added that the new group would be able to help the developments of Tussauds theme parks and attractions as well as increase the number of Madame Tussauds around the world.

 On 17 July 2007, Madame Tussauds was sold to private investor Nick Leslau and his investment firm Prestbury under a sale and leaseback agreement.
 It is said that the company would be using the money from the sale for investment purposes and to pay off some outstanding debts.
 Although the attraction sites are owned by Prestbury, they continue to be operated by Merlin based on a renewable 35-year lease.